FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/nexus-metainfo-generation.md

 ### `NeXusGroup`

-For top-level classes this annotation lives on the **named concept class `m_def`** rather than on the `SubSection`.
-For cross-file group references (where no named concept class is generated in the same file) it lives on the `SubSection`.

-Carries the occurrence context: how a group of a given class appears inside its parent.
+On named concept class `m_def` (group with own quantities, same file) or on the `SubSection` for cross-file group references.

 ```python
 class NeXusGroup(AnnotationModel):